-Source: MBA 2011.
+Source: Michael Brandman Associates 2011.

-The majority of the project site is located within the City of Elk Grove General Plan "Planning Area" identified outside of the city limits, as defined in Section 3.10, Land Use and Planning.
-As discussed in the Regulatory Setting, the City of Elk Grove is currently developing the draft General Plan Sustainability Element and Climate Action Plan (CAP).
-The purpose of the CAP is to identify how the City will achieve greenhouse gas emission reduction target of 15 percent by the year 2020 and to create a path to obtain 2050 State targets associated with Governor's Order S-03-05.
-The Draft CAP includes the City's calculated 2005 greenhouse gas emissions inventory, and projected future inventory based on the City's expected population, household, and nonresidential growth.
+The majority of the project site is located within the City of Elk Grove General Plan Planning Area identified outside of the city limits, as defined in Section 3.10, Land Use and Planning, of this Recirculated Draft EIR.
+As discussed in the Regulatory Setting, the City of Elk Grove has recently completed, though has yet to adopt, a General Plan Sustainability Element and CAP.
+The purpose of the CAP is to identify how the City will achieve a greenhouse gas emission reduction target of 15 percent by the year 2020 and to create a path to obtain 2050 State targets associated with Governor's Order S-03-05.
+The CAP includes the City's calculated 2005 greenhouse gas emissions inventory and the projected future inventory based on the City's expected population, household, and nonresidential growth.

-Because portions of the project site are outside the General Plan "Planning Area," because comprehensive planning has not been conducted for the project site, the Draft CAP does not account for the future development of the project site.
+Because comprehensive planning has not been conducted for the project site, the CAP does not account for the future development of the project site.

-As stated in Section 2.2, state planning law provides that a city may comprehensively plan for lands outside of its jurisdiction.
+As stated in Section 2, Project Description, state planning law provides that a city may comprehensively plan for lands outside of its jurisdiction.
 As stated above, the City would conduct comprehensive planning for the area at an unknown future date.
-Therefore, mitigation is proposed for the City of Elk Grove to prepare and evaluate a comprehensive plan for development of the project site that is consistent with the City's proposed Climate Action Plan and greenhouse gas emission reduction goals prior to incorporation of land into the City.
+Therefore, mitigation is proposed for the City of Elk Grove to prepare and evaluate a comprehensive plan for development of the project site that is consistent with the City's Climate Action Plan and greenhouse gas emission reduction goals, once adopted, prior to annexation of land into the City.
 Implementation of Mitigation Measure GHG-1 would reduce this impact to less than significant.